 The image is out of focus or blurred.

-- When using a lens with a focus mode switch, set the switch to ().
+- Set the lens's focus mode switch to ().

 - Press the shutter button () gently to prevent camera shake ().